WWE United States Championship: Brand designation history

 Following the revival of the United States Championship in 2003, the title was designated to SmackDown.
 The brand extension was discontinued on August 29, 2011, but it was revived on July 19, 2016.
 The following list indicates the transitions of the United States Championship between the Raw, SmackDown, and ECW brands.

 Tournaments

 WWE United States Championship Tournament (2003)

-The tournament for the vacant WWE United States Championship was held between June 19 and July 27, 2003 for the SmackDown! brand.
+The tournament for the vacant WWE United States Championship was held between June 19 and July 27, 2003, for the SmackDown! brand, with the final being at Vengeance on July 27.

 WWE United States Championship Tournament (2017–18)

 At Clash of Champions 2017, Dolph Ziggler won the United States Championship by defeating defending champion Baron Corbin and Bobby Roode in a triple threat match.
 On the following episode of SmackDown Live, after recapping all of his previous accolades, Ziggler said that the WWE Universe did not deserve him and he dropped the title in the ring and left.
 After unsuccessful attempts at contacting Ziggler, SmackDown General Manager Daniel Bryan declared the title vacant and announced a tournament to crown a new champion.
 The final was originally scheduled to occur at the 2018 Royal Rumble, but was moved up to the January 23 episode of SmackDown Live.
 However, on the January 16 episode, after Jinder Mahal and Bobby Roode won their respective semifinals matches, Roode challenged Mahal to have the final that night and Bryan scheduled it for that episode's main event.